ethereum/secure-drop/README.md

 ## New setup

-Make a fork.
-Set environment variables in `.env` file or other way.
-Update the templates and emails in server.py.
+Make a fork of the repository.
+Set environment variables in `.env` file, using the provided example.
+Customise the templates and code.
 Update public keys in [static/js/public-keys.js](static/js/public-keys.js).
+Deploy to your web server.

 ## Security